idatonui/Phase-3-project-SyriaTel-Customer-Churn/ReadMe.md

 ## Business Problem
-SyriaTel, a leading telecommunications provider, faces a critical challenge in mitigating customer churn within its subscriber base.
+SyriaTel, a leading mobile telecommunication provider, that faces a critical challenge in mitigating customer churn within its subscriber base.
 The company seeks to address the increasing attrition rates observed among its clientele.
 Identifying the underlying factors driving customer defection and implementing proactive strategies to retain valuable subscribers are imperative to sustain profitability and competitiveness in the telecommunications industry.
 Therefore, there is a pressing need to develop robust predictive models and actionable insights to effectively manage and reduce customer churn rates, thereby optimizing customer retention efforts and enhancing overall business performance.